 It is important that students go directly home before they go to a friend's house or return to school for a school event.
 Students who walk to and from school must stay on designated paths and crosswalks.
 Parents are to discuss with and plan the safest route their children should walk to and from school.
-Parents and children are to cross streets with the crossing guards in the crosswalks.
+Parents and children are to cross streets with the crossing guards in the crosswalks using the North gate only.